How To Create a Commercial Kitchen Cleaning Schedule

 - Clean any grease traps

-- Dust and clean lights
+- Dust and clean the lights

 - Wipe down doors